elkingarcia11/word-guessing-game/python/utils/README.md

 # Word Guesses Database

-This repository contains a simple Python class, `WordGuessesDatabase`, designed to interact with a MySQL database for managing word guesses.
-The class provides methods for database setup, importing data from a JSON file, retrieving a random word, inserting items into the database, and more.
+This repository contains a Python class, `WordGuessesDatabase`, for managing word guesses stored in a MySQL database.
+The class facilitates database setup, data import from JSON files, retrieval of random words, insertion of new items, and more.

 ## Installation

-To use this class, follow the steps below:
+To use this class, follow these steps:

 1. Install MySQL using Homebrew: